Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 ### Enhancements

 * Added support for variant feature flag-based service provider in dependency injection.
 It allows different service implementations to be injected automatically for different targeted audiences based on their variant assignment. ([#39](https://github.com/microsoft/FeatureManagement-Dotnet/issues/39)).
 See more details [here](https://github.com/microsoft/FeatureManagement-Dotnet/tree/preview?tab=readme-ov-file#variants-in-dependency-injection).
-* Additional mechanisms to track targeting within telemetry to improve the connection between published events and metrics. ([#409](https://github.com/microsoft/FeatureManagement-Dotnet/issues/409))
+* Added `TargetingContext` to evaluation events.
+This allows events to accuratly represent what the targeting context was at the time of feature evaluation. ([#409](https://github.com/microsoft/FeatureManagement-Dotnet/issues/409))

 ### Breaking Changes